Frequently Asked Questions (FAQ)

 The gentle jaw can be helpful as apart of a post-procedure recovery plan.
 Ask your healthcare professional for more information about the benefits of passive stretching in speeding recovery and reducing pain.

-Yes, the gentle jaw is very effective for people who have had recent surgery including brain surgery, oral surgery, radiation, etc. since it helps to regain the lost range of motion that is usually decreased during these procedures.
+Yes, the gentle jaw is very effective for individuals who have undergone recent jaw surgery, including brain and oral surgery, as well as radiation therapy, since it helps restore the range of motion typically reduced during these procedures.
 The temporalis muscle is the muscle in the skull that is usually cut during brain surgery.
-It is one of the four muscles the gentle jaw stretches along with the superficial masseter, the deep masseter, and the medial pterygoid.
-These are the four muscles that close the jaw, which tighten up after surgery and/or radiation in the head.
-We recommend you go slow and do not push yourself too fast but you are in control of the amount you stretch.
+It is one of the four muscles that the gentle jaw stretches, along with the superficial masseter, deep masseter, and the medial pterygoid.
+These are the four muscles that close the jaw; they tighten after surgery and/or radiation to the head.
+We recommend that you proceed slowly and avoid pushing yourself too quickly; however, you are in control of the amount you stretch.
+Please consult with your doctor before trying the gentle jaw.

-Yes, the gentle jaw can be used if osteoarthritis in one or both of your temporomandibular joints (TMJ).
+Yes, the gentle jaw can be used if osteoarthritis is present in one or both temporomandibular joints (TMJs).
 More importantly, it should be used if you have arthritis.
 The Mayo Clinic defines arthritis as "the swelling and tenderness of one or more of your joints.
 The main symptoms of arthritis are joint pain and stiffness, which typically worsen with age.
 The most common types of arthritis are osteoarthritis and rheumatoid arthritis."
-The most common form of arthritis in the TMJ is osteoarthritis, which can occur due to the clenching and/or grinding that people do usually during sleep.
+The most common form of arthritis of the TMJ is osteoarthritis, which can result from clenching and/or grinding during sleep.
 The best way to maintain the range of motion of a joint is to stretch it, and that is one of the reasons the gentle jaw was developed.

 Your gentle jaw devices may be cleaned with water and a brush.
 Do not use toothpaste.
-If small white spots appear on the device, this means you are not cleaning it well enough after each use.
-You can purchase denture cleanser tablets to remove these white spots, which are due to the tartar that can also build up on your teeth.
+If small white spots appear on the device, it indicates you are not cleaning it thoroughly after each use.
+You can purchase retainer cleaner tablets, such as these, on Amazon to remove white spots caused by tartar buildup on your teeth.
 Drop one tablet into very warm water (not hot), enough to cover the gentle jaw.
-Place the gentle jaw into the effervescing solution, which will change color as it cleans.
+Place the gentle jaw into the effervescing solution.
 After five minutes or more, remove the gentle jaw, and brush and rinse the device thoroughly.
 Do not place the gentle jaw in a dishwasher.

 Many people start to see results within a few days.
-It may take some people a few more days or weeks of using the gentle jaw as prescribed to feel the desired pain relief and an increase in a range of motion.
-Please remember that the gentle jaw needs to be used for 30 seconds every couple of hours.
+It may take some people a few more days or weeks of using the gentle jaw as prescribed to achieve the desired pain relief and increased range of motion.
+Please remember that the gentle jaw should be used for 30 seconds every 2 hours.
 It does not work if it is not used, and it does not work if it is only used a couple of times a day.

 When you have pain, the gentle jaw should be used for 30 seconds every two hours.
-You should also do an extra 30-second stretch whenever you catch yourself clenching your teeth during the day.
-If your pain goes away, then we recommend you use the gentle jaw for 30 seconds four times a day (before breakfast, before lunch, before dinner, and before bedtime).
+You should also perform an additional 30-second stretch whenever you notice clenching your teeth during the day.
+If your pain resolves, we recommend using the gentle jaw for 30 seconds four times daily (before breakfast, before lunch, before dinner, and before bedtime).
+Two minutes a day keeps the pain away.

-Yes, the gentle jaw is safe to use when you have had dental treatment on your front teeth.
-You should not be applying too much pressure on your teeth when using the gentle jaw.
+Yes, the gentle jaw is safe to use after dental treatment on your front teeth.
+You should not apply excessive pressure to your teeth when using the gentle jaw.
 It should be safe to use with crowns, implants, and veneers.
-It should also be safe with most bonding but if you have any doubt, please check with your dentist before using the gentle jaw if you have had any existing dental treatment done on your front teeth.
+It should also be safe with most bonding agents, but if you have any doubts, please consult your dentist before using the gentle jaw if you have had any dental treatment on your front teeth.
+We are not liable for any damage done to teeth or dental restorations.

 United States:

 Free shipping is included within the United States, with delivery from 1 to 5 days.
-Orders placed by 2 pm Pacific time ship the same weekday.
-You can upgrade to faster shipping, at your expense, during checkout.
+Orders placed by noon Pacific Time on weekdays usually ship the same day.
+You can upgrade to faster shipping at checkout at your expense.

 Canada: